Small Mines Safety Program

 The area was audited and over 150 legacy mine sites were found in the goldfield.

-Each mine shaft has multiple shafts and tunnels, totalling over 400 in the region.
+Each mine site has multiple shafts and tunnels, totalling over 400 in the region.

 A large contract is underway to address risks from these shafts and tunnels.